Monster Manual: Monster Manual III

 Monster Manual III was published in September 2004, and was designed by Rich Burlew, Eric Cagle, Jesse Decker, Andrew J. Finch, Gwendolyn F.M.
 Kestrel, Rich Redman, Matthew Sernett, Chris Thomasson, and P. Nathan Toomey.
 This Monster Manual is notable for its descriptions of where the monsters might be found in the Eberron and Forgotten Realms campaign settings.
 Chris Perkins explained: "Almost all of the monsters in the Monster Manual III are new.
 We didn't want to give gamers a bunch of beasties they'd already seen, and we found several interesting monster niches to fill.

 Monster Manual IV

 Monster Manual IV, published July 2006, was designed by Gwendolyn F.M.
 Kestrel, Jennifer Clarke Wilkes, Matthew Sernett, Eric Cagle, Andrew Finch, Christopher Lindsay, Kolja Raven Liquette, Chris Sims, Owen K.C.
 Stephens, Travis Stout, JD Wiker, and Skip Williams.
 This book was also published in the v3.5 format and used the new stat block format that was introduced in the Dungeon Master's Guide II.
-Monster Manual IV contained fewer actual monsters than Monster Manual II and III, but had sample lairs and encounters for them, gave stats for classes and templates applied to old creatures, and full page maps.
+Monster Manual IV contained fewer actual monsters than Monster Manual II and Monster Manual III, but had sample lairs and encounters for them, gave stats for classes and templates applied to old creatures, and full page maps.
 The book also ties into the "Year of the Dragons" theme that Wizards of the Coast planned out for 2006 with the Spawn of Tiamat, yet contains no new monsters that are considered true dragons.